“If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left”

 More sin, MORE GRACE.

-Unfortunately, as a result they revert back to Bible passages directed at unbelievers to scare the dickens out of people into not sinning.
+As a result, they revert to Bible passages directed at unbelievers to scare the dickens out of people into not sinning.
 This never works, permanently.
-Legalists think they need to threaten our forgiveness to make us behave better, yet God never does such a thing.
+Legalists think they need to threaten our forgiveness to make us behave better yet God never does such a thing.
 He uses grace instead.
-Only grace can teach us how to live properly, fear cannot!
-(See Titus 2:11,12, 1 John 4:18).
+Only grace can teach us how to live properly, fear cannot (see Titus 2:11-12, 1 John 4:18).

 Hebrews 10:26 can be read by believers fearlessly.
 The one and only sin mentioned in the first ten chapters of Hebrews is unbelief.
 This is the only unforgivable sin and it’s impossible for a Christian to commit it.
-We’ve already believed and been reborn.
-Birth is final.
+We’ve already believed and been reborn, birth is final.
 We can’t be unborn from God’s Spirit just the same as we can’t be unborn from our mother’s womb.
-Nor can we “walk away” from being born due to poor choices and bad attitudes; and it’s not possible to “give up” on God.
+Nor can we “walk away” from being born due to poor choices and bad attitudes.
+It’s not possible to “give up” on God.
 Don’t believe that garbage.
-You can give up on legalism, overbearing church crap, and the pressure from self-righteous individuals, but not from your birth into the family of God.
-He is faithful to us even when we think we’re faithless (see 2 Timothy 2:13).
-You cannot lose your salvation, and you can’t give it up either.
+You can give up on legalism, overbearing church crap, and pressure from religious individuals, but not from your birth into the family of God.
+He’s faithful to you even when you think you’re faithless (see 2 Timothy 2:13).
+You cannot lose your salvation and you can’t give it up either.
 You’re not more powerful than the blood of Jesus.

 These Jewish men and women had received the knowledge of the truth.
 Who is the truth?
 Jesus (see John 14:6).
 They had the best teachers present the news of the gospel yet still wanted to go to the temple to receive forgiveness by animal sacrifices, but no sacrifice for sins was left.
 Why not?
 Because Jesus was the last one, on the Cross.
 He finished all sacrificial requirements for the entire planet (see John 19:30, Hebrews 1:3, 1 John 2:2).

 They heard all about Him but said, “Nope.
 I’m sticking with Moses, animal blood, human priests, and the temple.
 I’m good.
 I’m not giving up my tradition for some carpenter’s son.”
 They deliberately kept on sinning and had no other way to receive God’s forgiveness.
 Under the Law, without the shedding of animal blood there is no forgiveness.
 Under grace, without believing in the shed blood of Jesus there is no forgiveness.
-The Law was now set aside because it was weak and useless, obsolete for all who believe in Messiah.
+The Law was now set aside because it’s weak and useless, obsolete for all who believe in Messiah.
 Jesus fulfilled it in Himself!
-(See Hebrews 3:3,4, 7:18, 8:13, 9:22, Romans 10:4, Galatians 3:24,25).
+(See Hebrews 3:3-4, 7:18, 8:13, 9:22, Romans 10:4, Galatians 3:24-25).

 Christ is now the only way to receive forgiveness from God.
 His physical body was the final sacrifice: